srkiNZ84/learn-go-with-tests-1/io.md

 }
 ```

 Finally, we can get the amazing payoff we wanted by removing the `Seek` call from `RecordWin`.
-Yes, it doesn't feel much, but at least it means if we do any other kind of writes we can rely on our `Write` to behave how we need it to.
+Yes, it doesn't feel like much, but at least it means if we do any other kind of writes we can rely on our `Write` to behave how we need it to.
 Plus it will now let us test the potentially problematic code separately and fix it.

 Let's write the test where we want to update the entire contents of a file with something that is smaller than the original contents.